About the Three Waters Reform

 Once the Water Services Entities Bill is enacted (expected late 2022), control of water services will start to transition to Entity B, and the Government will have oversight of three waters-related decisions.
 Taupō District Council will continue to manage day-to-day operations of Taupō’s water services until the new entity is expected to come into force on 1 July 2024.

-The Water Services Entity Bill focuses on the establishment of the entities; how they will be owned, and who will have influence and oversight.
+The Water Services Entity Act become law on the 14 December 2022.
+It is the first of three pieces of three waters reform legislation.
+This act focuses on the establishment of the four new water services entities; how they will be owned, and who will have influence and oversight.

 Why is reform needed?